Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/04-01-explore.png)

-* After getting the 2 treasures on northwest, do red outline path
 * After reaching 5F, do the blue outline path
 * Before going down to 3F, farm until frontline is out of MP